Ayeeta/us-international-migration/README.md

 We get to notice the trend in international migrations, the places mostly migrated to for the past 9 years.

+Blog showing a step by step process to this project can be found [here](https://medium.com/@elijate/data-science-with-python-2-international-migration-to-the-usa-179539bb5cd6)

 ### Set up
 * Clone or download repo
 * Open up the population_proj.ipynb in anaconda-navigator